Updated July 2024 for clarity and to remove anachronisms. Prices updated.

 This is the third in a series of articles on choosing external microphones for portable digital recorders.
-Part one discussed why we might want to improve on the mics that come with our recording devices and part two was an overview of microphones themselves plus power and cabling requirements.
+Part one discussed why we might not wish to use the built-in mics on our recorder and part two was an overview of microphone types plus power and cabling requirements.

 One big disclaimer.
 There are hundreds of brands and thousands of makes of microphones on the market.
 I have used only a fraction of these, and have worked extensively with even fewer.
-(My goal is recording, not microphone reviewing.)
-Besides, everyone has their favourites.
-Though I will mention specific models, there will be other choices that will work just as well for the given application.
-Despite this, I see no harm in making recommendations based on consensus among recordists, based on my extensive and ongoing readings.
-Take no offence if I do not mention your specific tools, since this article is only meant as a gentle introduction!
+Though I will mention specific models, there are plenty of other valid choices that will work just as well for the given application.

 Another thing to keep in mind is that I am primarily concerned with field recording.
 To my mind, that's why we use a small portable recorder.
-If we have the luxury of a studio space or a concert hall, we also generally have access to bulkier and more expensive gear.
-I will by and large ignore studio equipment in this primer; I won't be recommending ribbon mics, large-diameter condensers, and so on.
-It's not to say that you absolutely cannot use such equipment in the field, but generally there are more practical choices.
+If you have the luxury of a studio space or a concert hall, you will also have access to bulkier and more expensive gear.
+So I will ignore studio equipment in this primer and won't recommend ribbon mics, large-diameter condensers, and so on.
+This is not to say that you absolutely cannot use such equipment in the field, but generally there are more practical choices.
+Especially for the beginner.

 Finally: price.
-This comes up a lot.
-You can buy a high quality portable recorder for 200 bucks1, something that blows the lid off anything we could have hoped to record with back when I first started (around 1980).
-Some people are understandably shocked when recommended microphones that cost 500 or 1000... or more.
-But good microphones cost money.
-And in this domain, like many others in audio, small increments in sound quality will cost disproportionately more money to achieve.
-That extra 5% improvement you are looking for might double the cost.
-So it helps to be realistic about what quality you need to achieve.
-And to set a budget that is sufficient to the task.
+You can buy a high quality portable recorder for 200 bucks1, something that is far better than anything we hoped to use back in the day.
+Some people are understandably shocked when recommended microphones that much more.
+But good microphones cost money and small increments in improved sound quality cost disproportionately more money to achieve.
+That extra 5% improvement might double the cost.
+So be realistic about the quality you need to achieve.
+And set a budget that is sufficient to the task.
+(Prices below are from Thomann and CVP.)

 Like everyone else, I enjoy finding gear that performs better than it should for the price.
-I don't own any of the truly expensive microphones that top-flight professionals would have in their kit bag.
-So I have great sympathy for those trying to stretch a modest budget.
-But sometimes you simply do need to save up for the equipment that is necessary.
+I don't own any of the truly expensive microphones that top-flight professionals have in their kit bag.
+As someone who has spent many years as a "starving artist", I sympathise with people on a modest budget.
+But sometimes you simply do need to save for better equipment.
 Or, re-align your priorities.

-Of course, if you know a little electronics and are willing to learn more, you can sometimes create your own solutions at a fraction of the price of what is on the market.
-My own electronic skills are minimal, limited to soldering cables and making contact mics.
-So instead I will point you to the microphone builders group.
+If you know a little electronics you can sometimes create your own solutions at a fraction of market price.
+Unfortunately my own electronic skills are minimal, limited to soldering cables and making contact mics.

 OK, with all of that in mind, let's have a look at each recording task.